official-stockfish/nnue-pytorch/docs/nnue.md

 #### Linear layer

-Matrix multiplication is hard to optimize in general and there are many approaches, also depending on the size of the matrices.
-Since we expect the layers to be small we will not delve into any fancy blocked algorithms and just rely on manual unrolling and trying to process multiple values at a time.
+Matrix multiplication is hard to optimize in general, and there are many approaches depending on the size of the matrices.
+Since we expect the layers to be small, we will not delve into any fancy blocked algorithms.
+And just rely on manual unrolling and trying to process multiple values at a time.
 This is not optimal, but it's simple and very close.
 We will only describe the case where the number of outputs is divisible by 4.
 The output layer has 1 output but it's also very small and doesn't require anything clever.
 We will also require the input size to be a multiple of 32, otherwise adding 0 padding is required.

 ```
 int32_t* linear(